inqs909/csucistats/README.md

 maturing](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#maturing)
 <!-- badges: end -->

-The goal of `csucistats` is to provide helper functions to be used in
+The goal of `csucistats` is to provide helper functions to be used at California State University Channel Islands.

 ## Installation